Send Feedback

 4 directories, 25 files

-When you load a partitioned database with \l, q does not "load" the data.
-It simply maps the directory structure:
+When you load a partitioned database with \l, KDB-X does not "load" the data - instead, it memory-maps it.

 q)\l /tmp/kdbdb

-You can run q-sql and SQL queries on the mapped kdb+ database:
+You can run q-sql and SQL queries on the mapped KDB-X database.
+KDB-X reads only the data your query needs.

 q)select sum size by 0D00:10 xbar time from trade where date=last date